Batau clan: History

-From there they migrated to the Transvaal, to the place currently called Pretoria.
-At this time they were under the political leadership of Matlebo.
+From the Crocodile River, the clan migrated to the Transvaal and to what is modernly known as Pretoria.
+At the time, they were under the leadership of Matlebo.
 Eventually they migrated further north to Sekhukhune, where they were led by Matlebjane.
-According to record established by Mamagase Macheng Makgaleng and later considered by Chris Kanyane, King Matlebjane was the younger brother of Matlebo.
-So after Matlebo died, Matlebjane took power because Matlebo died without the heir to his Throne.
+According to records established by Mamagase Macheng Makgaleng, and later considered by Chris Kanyane, King Matlebjane was the younger brother of Matlebo.
+Matlebo died without having an heir, leaving Matlebjane next in the line of succession.

-Matlebjane ruled Batau for a long time.
-The case was accepted by the Batau people.
+Matlebjane ruled Batau for a long time and was accepted by the Batau people.

-Matlebjane had six sons: Mokwena, Seloane, Mogashoa (Who was the sister's son) Masemola, Phaahla and Photo, each by different wives.
-As Matlebjane grew old he preferred to spend his time with a young wife who was very beautiful.
-All the rewards and dibego were taken to the younger wife and all the kingly honours were enjoyed with the younger wife.
-Photo was the son of this younger wife.
-In time the other sons of Matlebjane, got worried that their father would give the kingship to Photo.
-So this became a sore affair.
-The issue was very unsettling also to the other wives.
-So out of this a bloody political plan was cooked.
-The three sons Seloane, Masemola, Phaahla including Mogashoa colluded and planned that Matlebjane their father and King of Batau must die.
-They wanted to kill him.
-But the question was how and how were they going to manage the political fall-out after the murder had happened.
-They knew there was going to be an uprising in the community and they will be killed.
-So the proposed a plan that Photo must be the one to kill Matlebjane.
+Matlebjane had six sons: Mokwena, Seloane, Mogashoa (his sister's son), Masemola, Phaahla and Photo, each born by a different wife.
+As Matlebjane aged, he preferred to spend his time with beautiful, younger wives.
+All the rewards were taken to the younger wife and all the kingly honours were enjoyed with her.
+Photo was the son of this wife.
+In time the other sons of Matlebjane became worried that their father would give the kingship to Photo, due to the King's preference for his mother.
+This created tension within the family.
+Three of the sons: Seloane, Masemola, and Phaahla, along with Mogashoa, began to plan a way to kill their father.
+Knowing that if they were revealed to have killed him, a major political uprising would surely result in their death, the four planned to have Photo be the one to kill the Matlebjane.